-- 1. Continue to improve the operations of the six programs that serve Level I and II offenders. - 2.
+- 1. To improve the operation of the five programs that serve Level I and II offenders. - 2.
 Pursue the development of CID's programs in Springer. - 3.
 Work with the Education Bureau to develop college certification programs for all of the Level I and II programs.